Nine Questions that Could Change the World

 Caitlin McAteer traveled to Béziers, France and volunteered at a migrant-serving organization to better understand the complex issues of transnational migration.

-The longtime administrator and professor was named dean of Harris College of Nursing & Health Sciences in March.
+The longtime professor named dean of Harris College of Nursing & Health Sciences.
 She is also director of the Center for Evidence Based Practice and Research: A Collaborating Center of the Joanna Briggs Institute.

 Hawaii teacher Justin Brown ’09 and his robotics program students are helping NASA test technology to repel lunar dust.

 Joselin Barajas learned from an illness in her family that cancer care is not always a culturally sensitive affair.
-Her research into cancer pain management could improve outcomes for all Mexican-Americans, and specifically for her father.
+Her pain management research could improve outcomes for Mexican-Americans, especially for her father.

 As digital production becomes central in hospitality, event planner Amy Shackelford ’00 says the job is the same — to provide great experiences.